KevinWorkman/HappyCoding/tutorials/java/_posts/2017-04-10-libraries.md

 By now, you should be pretty familiar with looking at [the Java API](https://docs.oracle.com/javase/8/docs/api/), tutorials, and doing Google searches.
 Using a library is no different: one of the first steps to working with a library is reading through its documentation to understand what it can do.

-The JFreeChart API is available [here](http://www.jfree.org/jfreechart/api/javadoc/index.html).
+The JFreeChart API is available [jfreechart - api](http://www.jfree.org/jfreechart/api/javadoc/index.html).
 It lists every class in the library, as well as the variables and functions they contain.
 That can be a lot, but your goal isn't to read the entire thing!
 Just skim the classes, get a general idea of what your options are, and then start focusing on stuff that sounds like what you're looking for.

 Of course, Google is always your best friend.
 Googling something like `"JFreeChart bar chart"` will return a bunch of results.
 Try not to just blindly copy-paste code you find on the internet though.
 Instead, try to understand what the code is doing!

-You can also always ask questions in [the forum](http://forum.HappyCoding.io).
+You can also always ask questions in [happycoding forum](http://forum.HappyCoding.io).

 ## Classpath